production plants and

-Since 1991, Safran Helicopter Engines in Germany has provided a range of support services (spare parts, support by the hour packages, flight-line technical support, training, etc.) and maintenance services for some 1,700 helicopter engines deployed by over 250 customers in 29 countries (Scandinavia, central and eastern Europe, central Asia and Russia), including 300 engines in service on German military helicopters.
+Since 1991, Safran Helicopter Engines in Germany has provided a range of support services (spare parts, support by the hour packages, flight-line technical support, training, etc.) and maintenance services for some 1,700 helicopter engines deployed by over 250 customers in 29 countries (Scandinavia, central and eastern Europe, central Asia and Russia).
 In addition, Safran Helicopter Engines is the exclusive engine supplier for the German federal police and equips 7 regional police departments (around 200 engines).

 A major player in the aerospace cluster around Hamburg, we are a partner in four joint ventures: